-Watch: A future staple of tourism in Tendring?
+Watch: A future staple of the seafront?
 I try out Clacton's newest attraction

 Towering over Marine Parade, the Pavilion Observatory Wheel is a 30-metre high structure which has already proved popular with seasiders and visitors alike.

-After taking her family on the ride, for example, Clacton resident Kate Cronin branded it “astonishing” and said they came off “buzzing”.
+After taking her family on the ride, for example, Clacton resident Kate Cronin branded it “astonishing” and said she came off “buzzing”.

 Unveiled roughly took weeks ago, the extent to which the wheel can become a seafront success will be perhaps best measured during the peak summer months.

-On first impressions, however, having enjoyed a ride on the attraction, I believe it could well become a staple of tourism in Tendring and north east Essex.
+On first impressions, however, having enjoyed a ride on the attraction, I believe it could well become a staple of the seafront and catalyst for tourism in Tendring.

 Its 24 gondolas can collectively accommodate 144 guests at any one time and many of them have been adapted to provide wheelchair access.